Fichtel Mountains: Mining industry

 By the Early Middle Ages man had begun to mine in the Fichtel Mountains.
 The most important products were gold, tin, iron, minerals, earths and rock (basalt, brown coal, diabase, granite, silt, marble, soapstone, clay and peat).
 In earlier times uranium ore deposits were discovered.
 The metals were worked in hammer mills (hence the many place names ending with -hammer) on the Fichtel's rivers, in furnaces and at metalsmiths.
 The forests of the Fichtel Mountains supplied the wood necessary for the manufacture of charcoal.
 During the Thirty Years' War the mining industry became depressed and the ore deposits were largely exhausted.
 In the 18th century Alexander von Humboldt tried to revive the mining industry again.
 Many towns and villages (e. g.
-Wunsiedel, Weißenstadt, Arzberg, Fichtelberg-Neubau, Goldkronach) owe their emergence to the mining industry.
+Wunsiedel, Bad Weißenstadt, Arzberg, Fichtelberg-Neubau, Goldkronach) owe their emergence to the mining industry.

 An insight into the history of mining in the Fichtel Mountains may be gained from: